 His life’s work so far has been advising companies and governmental organizations on how to connect emotionally with employees and customers.
 He is usually asked to speak on stage or advise select C-Suite executives in private.

 He has been described as a polymath – which means he bring philosophy, technology and behavioral science to help people lead their best lives.

-His work has been featured on Forbes, The Huffington Post, Entrepreneur and other business journals for thought leadership.
+His work has been featured on NPR, Forbes, The Huffington Post, Entrepreneur and other business journals for thought leadership.

 “The Curated Experience: Engineering Customers Service to Build Loyalty” is the perfect introduction to creating a path to a better Customer Experience.